daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   You will be prompted to enter a password and information for each new user.
 Note: when typing the password, the cursor will not appear to move.
 To avoid having to add users individually, view the section [GitHub Authentication](#github-authentication) to determine whether it is right for your server.

-The instance is now launched and up-to-date.
+Now you have created an administrator (admin1) and a user (student) for your JupyterHub.
 Continue reading the “[Anaconda](https://www.anaconda.com/)” section to download the distribution onto the newly created instance.

 [Back to Top](#econometric-pedagogy)